theabraham/growly/README.md

 The growly module exposes only two methods: `Growly.register()` and `Growly.notify()`.

-### Growly.register(appname, [appicon], [notifications]) ###
+### Growly.register(appname, [appicon], [notifications], [callback]) ###

 Registers a new application with Growl.
-Registration is completely optional.
+Registration is completely optional since it will be performed automatically for you with sensible defaults.
 Useful if you want your application, with its own icon and types of notifications, to show up in Growl's prefence panel.

   - `appname` the name of the application (required.)
   - `appicon` url, file path, or Buffer instance for an application icon image.